 I left DDB at the end of 2005 to work as an independent consultant, lecturer and author.
 In 2015 I published The Anatomy of Humbug: How to Think Differently About Advertising, an attempt to make sense of the contradictory and confusing ideas about advertising that I had lived in the middle of for so long.

-I also completed a Master’s degree in Organisational Consulting at Ashridge (now part of Hult Business School), and a diploma in Organisational Development: a Gestalt Perspective at the Metanoia Institute.
+I have a Master’s degree in Organisational Consulting from Ashridge (now part of Hult Business School), and a diploma in Organisational Development: a Gestalt Perspective from the Metanoia Institute.
 (My first degree, from Oxford University, was in English; I also have an MSc from the University of Bath in Responsibility and Business Practice.)
-I have a Certificate in Relational Coaching from The Relational Academy and am working towards a Master’s level qualification in coaching.
+I also have an ILM Level 7 Certificate in Executive Coaching and Mentoring.

 My main pursuits outside of advertising, brands, and organizations are poetry, singing, and playing the piano.
 I am interested in the connections between advertising, brands, and popular culture; in the nature of creative processes; and in the ways people struggle and succeed together in making things happen.